-Sciatica or a trapped nerve is the result of a neurological problem in the back or an entrapped nerve in the pelvis or buttock.
+Sciatica or a trapped nerve is where the nerve is irritated or compressed as the result of a neurological problem in the back, pelvis or buttock.
+It is incredibly painful.

 There are a set of neurological symptoms such as:

-The type of pain from sciatica can vary, it can be sharp, feel like electric shocks, discomfort, or numbness.
+The type of pain from sciatica can vary from discomfort to sharp pain, numbness or it can feel like electric shocks.
+It can be worse when you move.

 Ice or heat is often used in the treatment of sciatica.
-Heat or ice is usually placed on the affected area for 20 minutes every 2 hours.
+One of the best ways of utilising this would be to place heat or ice on the affected area for 20 minutes every 2 hours.

-Medications are commonly prescribed for the treatment of Sciatica but evidence from clinical trials, suggesting the use of analgesics to relieve pain is limited.
+Analgesics are commonly prescribed for the treatment of Sciatica, however evidence from clinical trials suggests the relief of pain is limited.